gunn-elimination/elimination-2024/README.md

 ## Getting Started

+> [!IMPORTANT]
-> **IMPORTANT:** You'll need some environment variables to connect to the database and develop locally.
+> You'll need some environment variables to connect to the database and develop locally.
 Contact [@ThePickleGawd](https://github.com/ThePickleGawd) if you'd like to contribute.
 Copy them into a new file called `.env` in the root directory.

 See our [wiki!](https://github.com/gunn-elimination/elimination-2024/wiki)